BlightG/metta-attention/attention-bank/bank/README.md

 ## Funds

-The funds are mainly stored in the FUNDS_STI and FUNDS_LTI variable these values are the total amount of STI and LTI that can be in the system at one time.
+The funds are mainly stored in the FUNDS_STI and FUNDS_LTI variable these values are the total amount of STI andLTIthat can be in the system at one time.

 The **TARGET_STI**, **TARGET_LTI**, **STI_FUNDS_BUFFER** and **LTI_FUNDS_BUFFER** are hyper parameters
 that control the rent collection and stimulation values.